steveberdy/TfL/README.md

 This is a .NET wrapper for the Transport for London API.

-All APIS covered except for Journey API.
+All APIs covered except for Journey API.

 ## Building and Testing